 As a beginner or even one with just a few years of experience, it is a mistake to believe that you are capable of succeeding or failing solely by your current level of exposure in your field.
 You do not possess the necessary data to make a fair and accurate assessment of your potential.

 In fact, as a student, it is wrong to waste time trying to assess your capability.

-More time should be spent immersing yourself in the field to which you believe you are most interested in.
+More time should be spent immersing yourself in the field in which you believe you are most interested.

 Not skilled.
 Most interested in.

 Growth in any field is intentional.
-You will learn and discover most based on your curiosity, interest and willingness to explore.
+You will learn and discover the most based on your curiosity, interest, and willingness to explore.
 Not by what you think you are great at.

 You will not become a great music producer because of a trait or your genetic makeup.
 You will become great by practice.